0422 428 584

 A suspension on a Manager account is especially toxic.
 It behaves like a virus.
 If the agency Gmail managing five locations gets flagged, all five can go down regardless of how clean the individual profiles were.

-Sometimes Google just suspends a percentage of profiles to force re-verification.
-It’s not personal.
-It’s not a signal of wrongdoing.
-It’s automated portfolio sampling, part of how they police the platform without doing 12 million manual reviews per year.
+15 filed, 15 reinstated.
+Sometimes Google also forces re-verification with no change at all behind it.
+It isn’t personal and it isn’t a signal of wrongdoing, it’s automated portfolio sampling, part of how they police the platform without doing 12 million manual reviews per year.

 Configuration errors hiding inside a clean profile